csu/logrus_socketio/README.md

-# logrus_websocket
+# logrus_socketio
-A Logrus hook to send entries over a websocket.
+A Logrus hook to send entries over a A Logrus hook to send entries over Socket.IO..